Christophe-Martini/gcd-project/README.md

 Eventually, mergedtest and mergedtrain datasets are merged together (mergedata) using rbindlist() function from data.table library.

-Thus, giving the intermediary dataset to perform further operations onto.

 The last manipulation for this first step consists in replacing the numeric values for activity variable by those more descriptive found in activity_labels.txt file (6 activities).
 These values replace the corresponding values (1,2,3,4,5,6)